agohorel/aleph/docs/README.md

 # a l e p h ![aleph logo](../aleph_modules/assets/icons/png/32x32.png)

 Aleph is a cross-platform desktop client and programming framework for developing and performing audio reactive visualizations.
 It is built on [Electron](https://electronjs.org/) and uses [P5.js](https://p5js.org/) for graphics and audio analysis.
-Aleph handles most of the behind-the-scenes work so you can get straight to writing code and getting things up on the screen, and it also adds MIDI support which is not featured in vanilla p5.
-Think of it as an enhanced environment for developing and performing audio-reactive p5 sketches.
+Aleph handles most of the behind-the-scenes work so you can get straight to writing code and getting things up on the screen and adds MIDI control support allowing for expressive live performances.

 ## The Interface: